severin-lemaignan/projet-cnrs/project.rst

-Recent work from Zhang et al. :cite:`zhang2013evaluation` survey frameworks and metrics for performance evaluation of cognitive robots, but they underline that most of these benchmarks are focused on physical capabilities that do not necessarly require advanced knowledge representation and manipulation.
+Recent work from Zhang et al. :cite:`zhang2013evaluation` survey frameworks and metrics for performance evaluation of cognitive robots, but they underline that most of these benchmarks are focused on physical capabilities that do not necessarily require advanced knowledge representation and manipulation.
 They hence introduce their own metrics based on a (partially automatic) measurement of *Fitness to Ideal Model* (FIM) of a behaviour, correlated to the *Description Length* (DLen) of the command that triggered the behaviour.
 Their hypothesis is